 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any time and are a common issue for homeowners.
-They can be uncomfortable messy and uninspiring, and require immediate attention.
-However, you do not always have to contact an plumber immediately.
-In this blog we’ll take you through the ways to clean your toilet in no time.
+Toilet blockages can occur at any time, and are a common issue for homeowners.
+They can be uncomfortable dirty, inconvenient, and messy, and require immediate attention.
+But, you don’t necessarily require the plumber right away.
+In this blog post we’ll guide you through some simple ways to clean your toilet in no time.

 Key Takeaways

-- Toilet blockages can be resolved by using simple tools like plungers, baking soda
+- Toilet blockages can be cured with simple tools and methods like a plunger baking soda

 The Tools You’ll Need